aeldar/simple-object-transformer/README.md

 Special notes
 -------------
 To use it as a library you should add "stage-0" preset to your babel configuration, because of object destructuring being used in the code.
+Also you need babel's __transform-flow-strip-types__ plugin as the code uses flowtype.

 TODO
 ----